shanji361/XeniumMistyAnalysis/README.md

 expression <- as.matrix(xenium_lungcancer_test@expression$cell$rna$raw[])
 ```
 ## 7.2 Run PROGENy Pathway Analysis
+We use PROGENy to estimate pathway activity scores for each cell in the human lung cancer sample, capturing functional signaling rather than just gene expression.
+These activity scores are provided to MISTy later, which models how cells influence each other and contribute to the tumor microenvironment.
+By combining pathway activity with spatial coordinates, MISTy can estimate cell-cell interactions and functional contributions based on physical proximity and tissue context.
 ```{r, eval=FALSE}
 # Get PROGENy model for human
 model <- get_progeny(organism = "human", top = 500)